The Constitution of Trinity Memorial United Church

-Board position for the purpose of addressing the faith formation and Christian education needs of the congregation which will insure:
+Board position for the purpose of addressing the faith formation and Christian education needs of the Congregation which will ensure:

 Areas of Responsibility:

-c) Visiting, encouraging and motivating existing groups relating to worship, pastoral care, Christian education, and Bible studies, issues of justice and mission, social fellowship and deepening spirituality to be more mutual, holistic and justice-seeking
+c) Visiting, encouraging, and motivating existing Groups relating to worship, pastoral care, Christian education, Bible studies, issues of justice and mission, social fellowship, and deepening spirituality to be more mutual, holistic and justice-seeking

-d) Working and liaising closely with youth group, Sunday School, and young families
+d) Working and liaising closely with the Youth Group, Sunday School, and young families

-e) Working with the members of the church, the community and other faiths to foster, promote, and occasionally to facilitate new groups, programs and workshops to encourage learning, growth in education and spirituality, and to promote justice
+e) Working with the members of the church, the community, and other faiths to foster, promote, and occasionally facilitate new groups, programs, and workshops to encourage learning, growth in education and spirituality, and to promote justice

-Person acting as faith formation coordinator should be an active member of Trinity Memorial United Church with a strong interest in, faith formation and spiritual development.
-He/she should have skills in leadership, cooperation, learning and facilitation.
-He/she should desire to help members to develop their individual gifts and faith, and to encourage life-long learning and spiritual growth.
+A person acting as Faith Formation Coordinator should be an active member of Trinity Memorial United Church with a strong interest in faith formation and spiritual development.
+He/she should have skills in leadership, cooperation, learning, and facilitation.
+He/she should desire to help members to develop their individual gifts and faith, and to encourage lifelong learning and spiritual growth.